Jumpman: Reverse Engineering the Atari 8-bit Version¶

 Enter the JUMPMAN LEVEL DESIGN CONTEST!
-Kevin and I invite you to create new Jumpman levels using the level editor in Omnivore and enter them in our contest.
+Kay and I invite you to create new Jumpman levels using the level editor in Omnivore and enter them in our contest.
 We will pick the best 32 levels and use them to create an entirely new edition of Jumpman!

 You can post them on the forum, or if you’d rather submit them privately you can email them to me at feedback at playermissile dot com.